atharva-kelkar/tidyplot/README.md

 # Simple library for making plots tidy

 Matplotlib's `plt.subplots` makes it very easy to work with plots as object-oriented abstractions.
+However, most formatting libraries/guidelines for matplotlib do not work with this object-oriented view and instead advocate setting different default matplotlib rcParams depending on your tastes.

-This library lets you format `axes` objects to make them look more tidy with a simple one-line addition to your code.
+This library lets you format `axes` objects to make them look more tidy with a simple one-line addition to your code while providing more fine-grained control over parameters and returns the `axes` object that can be used as you wish.

 ## Installation